-In connection with our prior preferred stock financings, including our Series B preferred stock financing in January 2018, we entered into investors' rights, voting and right of first refusal and co-sale agreements containing registration rights, information rights, voting rights and rights of first refusal, among other things, with certain holders of our preferred stock and certain holders of our common stock.
+In connection with our prior preferred stock financings, we entered into investors' rights, voting and right of first refusal and co-sale agreements containing registration rights, information rights, voting rights and rights of first refusal, among other things, with certain holders of our preferred stock and certain holders of our common stock.
 These stockholder agreements terminated upon the closing of our IPO, except for the registration rights granted under our investors' rights agreement.